The Oldest Religion Is Holiness

 The truth cannot be created, but only revealed and defined.
 Can religion reveal the truth?
 Can religion define the truth?
 No. The truth reveals religion.

-Since man can create religion but not the truth, nor reveal it, or define it, are not all the world religions and denominations man-made?
+Because man can create religion but not the truth, nor reveal it, or define it, are not all the world religions and denominations man-made?
 Cannot only God reveal and define the truth?

 Is it not the Holy Spirit that teaches us all things, defining the truth?